Presentation: Introduction to Software Process (PDF)

 Fifth Dimension of a Software Project: Process

-One way is a change in technology: a different language or better development tools.
+Change in technology: use a different language or better development tools.
 But these usually don’t have a big effect.

-Another factor is training and education.
+Training and education can improve productivity.
 That takes time, so it may not help a current project.

 A good process helps to:

-• structure development so you get the most done while maintaining quality
+- structure development so you get more done while maintaining quality

 Summary of Software Process